-- <install_directory>/sw/streamline/gator/daemon/. - https://github.com/ARM-software/gator.
-This site is the official distribution channel for all gator releases, and contains the latest source updates between Arm Development Studio releases.
+- The Arm Development Studio installation directory <install_directory>/sw/streamline/gator/daemon/ - https://github.com/ARM-software/gator.
+This site is the official distribution channel for all gator releases,and contains the latest source updates between Arm Development Studio releases.

-The version of gatord running on the target must be compatible with the version of Streamline you are using.
+The version of gatord running on the target must be compatible with the version of Streamline that you are using.
 Use the same version of gatord as the version of Streamline.

-For more information, see 1.5 gatord on page 1-15.
+For more information, see gatord.